senaite/senaite.core/CONTRIBUTING.md

    4. Your forked repository https://github.com/YOUR_USERNAME/senaite.core
 will receive the default name of `origin`.
-You can also add the original senaite.lims repository, which is usually called `upstream`:
+You can also add the original senaite.core repository, which is usually called `upstream`:

           $ cd senaite.core
           $ git remote add upstream https://github.com/senaite/senaite.core.git